aws/karpenter-provider-aws/website/content/en/pre-docs/deployment-guide/_index.md

 Karpenter may alternatively be configured to authenticate with AWS using the `kube2iam` package, or with locally stored Access Keys.
 Both practices are discouraged.

-The provisioned instances must comparable permissions to a standard EKS self-managed node.
+The provisioned instances must have comparable permissions to a standard EKS self-managed node.
 For example, permission to configure instance networking interfaces.
 The getting started guide again provides a useful starting point in [the cloudformation template](../getting-started/cloudformation.yaml).

 ### Tagged Subnets